-As defined by the legendary founder of Wired Magazine, Kevin Kelly, there are something to be said about true fans — “A true fan is defined as a fan that will buy anything you produce.
+“A true fan is defined as a fan that will buy anything you produce.
 These diehard fans will drive 200 miles to see you sing; they will buy the hardback and paperback and audible versions of your book; they will purchase your next figurine sight unseen; they will pay for the “best-of” DVD version of your free Youtube channel; they will come to your chef’s table once a month.”
-It’s the zenith of having great public relations.

 In short: You get the type of brand audience you build.